silentdiverchris/Jiminy/README.md

 ```

 ## Icons & Colours
-Each tag, and some properties within tags can have an icon associated with them.
-The icons are all configurable or you can dispense with them entirely.
+Each tag and some properties within tags can have an icon associated with them, for example each priority level can have a different icon.
+The icons are all configurable, or you can dispense with them entirely.

-The icons must be SVG files, and are stored in a local directory indicated by the MediaDirectoryPath setting and named in the settings.
-The reason being that they are read in by the system and added to the output in html format, so the SVG files are not needed to view the output, just when it is generated.
+The icons must be SVG files, the reason being that they are read in by the system and added to the output in html format, so the SVG files are not needed to view the output, just when it is generated.

+The SVG files are stored in a local directory indicated by the MediaDirectoryPath setting and named in the settings.

-The system also sets the fill colour of the icons according to the properties of the item, so for example in the standard settings, the icon for priority is automatically filled with colour 'orange' as that is what the settings tell it to do, but filled with 'darkgrey' for medium and low priority, see below for partial settings JSON.
+The system sets the fill colour of the icons according to the properties of the item, so for example in the standard settings, the icon for high priority items is automatically filled with colour 'orange' but filled with 'darkgrey' for medium and low priority, see the relevant settings fragment below.

-The colours are the standard [CSS colour names](https://www.w3schools.com/cssref/css_colors.asp), so any valid CSS colour name is supported, or you can supply a hex value.
+Colours are identified by the standard [CSS colour names](https://www.w3schools.com/cssref/css_colors.asp), so any valid CSS colour name is supported, or you can supply a hex value.

 ```
 "TagSettings": {